AVS-Net/AVS-Net/README.md

 ### 3.2 Working on the BlueBEAR HPC

-Please note that BlueBEAR is an IBM Power9 Series High Performance Computing system with ppcle-64 architecture, where We work on for this model.
+Please note that BlueBEAR is an IBM Power9 Series High Performance Computing system with ppcle-64 architecture, where we work on for this model.
 The following instructions are provided for reference.

 <details>